stacks-network/docs/src/pages/authentication/overview.md

 ### Identity address private key

-The identity address private key is derived from the user's keychain phrase and is the private key of the Blockstack username that the user chooses to use to sign in to the app.
+The identity address private key is derived from the user's keychain phrase and is the private key of the Stacks username that the user chooses to use to sign in to the app.
 It is a secret owned by the user and never leaves the user's instance of the Blockstack App.